 We explored the effect of two hypothesized moderator variables: baseline tobacco dependence and baseline quit motivation.
-Heaviness of Smoking Index (HSI), calculated from baseline number of daily cigarettes and time to first cigarette, was used to categorize participants as low dependence (HSI 0-2) or moderate to high dependence (HSI 3-6).
-A single baseline intention-toquit item was used to categorize participants as high motivation (planning to quit within the next two weeks or within the next 30 days) or as low motivation (planning to quit within the next three months or not planning to quit).
-Both measures predict smoking cessation behaviours in pregnancy,20, 25-27 and emerged as the only significant predictors among baseline demographic, cognitive and behavioural variables in multivariate models, so are the focus as potential moderators here.
+Heaviness of Smoking Index (HSI),23 calculated from the baseline number of daily cigarettes and time to first cigarette, was used to categorize participants as low dependence (HSI 0-2) or moderate to high dependence (HSI 3-6).
+A single baseline intention-to-quit item24 was used to categorize participants as high motivation (planning to quit within the next 2 weeks or within the next 30 days) or as low motivation (planning to quit within the next 3 months or not planning to quit).
+Both measures predict smoking cessation behaviors in pregnancy,^{20,25-27} and emerged as the only significant predictors among baseline demographic, cognitive, and behavioral variables in multivariate models,26 so are the focus as potential moderators here.